lekoaf/HackerNews/README.md

-HackerNews
+Angular JS HackerNews
 ==========

-Angular JS website using the new Hacker News API
+Angular JS website using the new <a href="https://github.com/HackerNews/API">Hacker News API v0</a>.